 For many questions, the information applies to the whole of Jacksons Landing – see Frequently Asked Questions on the left of each page.
 However, some information is specific to the Cadigal Terraces.

 The Strata Committee meet every quarter.
-If you have any questions or comments, please feel free to email@example.com" class="mailto-link">email the Strata Committee.
+If you have any questions or comments, please feel free to email the Strata Committee.

 There is no visitor parking within the Cadigal Terraces car park.

 You may be eligible for a City of Sydney visitor parking permit.
-This allows you to park anywhere in Pyrmont where the parking sign indicates “Area 20”.
-Click here to download the City of Sydney’s Residential Parking Permit Guide And Application Form.
+This allows you to park anywhere in Pyrmont where the parking signs indicate “Area 20”.
+For more information about this program, visit the City of Sydney’s Visitor Parking Permit page.

 For large or bulky items, book a pickup on the City of Sydney website.

 Window Treatments: Western red cedar shutters and blinds, white curtain backing and frosted glass are acceptable on those windows facing the streets.
 There are no restrictions on windows facing internal courtyards or on upper level windows not facing streets.